x-vin/covidcures/docs/src/naturopathic.md

 ## 14. Miscellaneous traditional and scientific home remedies for ailments associated with Covid-19

 ### Objective
-The treatment of miscellaneous symptoms of Covid-19 using home remedies, the identification of miscellaneous herbs and kitchen ingredients that mitigate symptoms of Covid-19
+The treatment of miscellaneous symptoms of Covid-19 using home remedies, the identification of miscellaneous herbs and kitchen ingredients that mitigate symptoms of Covid-19.

 ### System
-Naturopathy, indigenous medicine like Traditional Chinese Medicine and Ayurveda
+Naturopathy, indigenous medicine like Traditional Chinese Medicine and Ayurveda.

 ### Can be used alongside other allopathic treatments
 Yes, but discretion is advised, and physician's guidance, while pharmaceutical products like prescription blood thinners.